 Call for Applications

 The next open call for applications is expected to be scheduled for summer 2019.
-Artists may register for a complimentary workshop to provide more information on the application process and what the curatorial panel looks for in submissions in April 2019.
+Artists may register for a complimentary workshop to learn more about the application process and what the curatorial panel looks for in submissions in spring 2019.

 Before F&M Projects, French & Michigan produced publications in conjunction with solo exhibitions for artists exploring new directions in their work.
-To date, F&M has published four catalogues that include curatorial essays, articles by guest writers, and interviews with the artists.
+Under a traditional gallery, F&M published four catalogues that include curatorial essays, articles by guest writers, and interviews with the artists.

-Learn more about the exhibitions and programs presented by French & Michigan Gallery that inspired the educational work now operating under the nonprofit organization F&M Projects.
+Learn more about the exhibitions and programs presented by French & Michigan that inspired the educational work now operating under the nonprofit organization F&M Projects.